-Creating and using a branch for development, including outside the parts of the compiler one maintains, provided that changes on the branch have copyright assignments on file.
+Creating and using a branch for development, including outside the parts of the compiler one maintains, provided that changes on the branch have copyright assignments or DCO certification.
 Merging such developments back to the mainline still needs approval in the usual way.

 All changes must be tested according to the instructions for testing patches before they are checked in.
 If you wrote the patch yourself, you should test it yourself, unless there is a reason why someone else must do it for you (for instance, if you are fixing a problem on a system you do not have access to).
 If you are checking in a patch for someone else, you only need to test it if they did not.

 You must test exactly the change you intend to check in; it is not good enough to have tested an earlier variant.
 (Unless the only changes from the earlier variant are formatting and comment changes; if there are any changes to the code itself you should re-bootstrap.)
 It is a good idea to re-test patches which were submitted a long time ago before applying them, even if nothing appears to have changed.

 canonical name(s) of the platform(s) you used for testing.

 These rules are designed to ensure that checked-in code does not contain bugs that prevent other people from continuing to get their work done.
 There will always be bugs, but these rules help to minimize the amount of time where the tree does not build at all.
 Repeated failure to adhere to these rules could result in the revocation of check-in privileges by the Steering Committee.